anushjeya/anusha-jeyaseelan/_portfolio/anusha-walmart-globaltech-portfolio.md

 - API docs were split across WordPress, shared drives, PDFs, and internal tools.
 - No single source of truth for developers integrating with Walmart APIs.
 - API reference pages lacked consistent formatting, examples, or versioning.
-- Updates required manual copy/paste and multistep reviews.
+- Updates required manual copy/paste and multi-step reviews.
 - No standardized workflow for writers or engineers documenting APIs.
-- International teams produced content in different structures, creating duplication.
+- Technical writing teams produced content in different structures, creating duplication.
 - Code samples were mostly text descriptions not runnable, tested, or versioned.

 **Impact:** Longer onboarding times, higher support tickets, and slow adoption of new APIs.